 - Teaching Black History for kids – from the University of Illinois A compilation of resources for parents and teachers

 - Teaching Kids about Black History – from PBS - An article by Nefertiti Austin which includes tips from children’s book author Cheryl Willis Hudson about how to connect your kids with Black history

-Here are some ideas to teach your kids about Black history this month:
+Here are some ideas for activities to teach your kids about Black history this month: